 The solution:

-Always check the contract specifications on your broker’s platform before trading.
-Know the tick size, expiration date, margin requirements, and contract value so you don’t get caught off guard.
+Checking contract specifications on your broker’s platform before trading is essential practice.
+Know the tick size, expiration date, margin requirements, and contract value so you do not get caught off guard.

 7. Using leverage without understanding implied costs (margin interest, funding rates)